-attainable housing - Attainable housing is any housing that adequately meets the needs of a household and costs less than 30% of the household's gross monthly income.
+attainable housing - Any housing that adequately meets the needs of a household and costs less than 30% of the household's gross monthly income.

-Architectural Control District - An Overlay District that provides appropriate development standards in order to preserve the physical character, reinforce and enhance qualities, or promote a selected design theme for an area.
+Architectural Control District - An overlay district that provides appropriate development standards in order to preserve the physical character, reinforce and enhance qualities, or promote a selected design theme for an area.

-asset management - An integrated business approach involving an organization wide collaborative effort geared toward effectively managing existing and new infrastructure to maximize benefits, reduce risk, and provide safe and reliable levels or service to community users.
+asset management - An integrated business approach involving an organization wide collaborative effort geared toward effectively managing existing and new infrastructure to maximize benefits, reduce risk, and provide safe and reliable levels of service to community users.